 We are looking for organizations that have already “turned inward” through the hard work of organizational development.
 We look for evidence that an organization has spent money, time, and/or staff resources on capacity building.
 For example, has an organization hired a consultant to support marketing and communications, implemented a new system, hired staff to support program expansion, etc.?

 How many years of program need to be in place for Social Venture Partners to consider an organization?

 Rather than look at the number of years an organization has been in operation, Social Venture Partners instead considers if an organization has established clients (and knows how to find and engage them) and program metrics that demonstrate or are beginning to demonstrate impact.

 How does Social Venture Partners support organizations throughout the investment process?

-Each semifinalist is assigned a Liaison, a Social Venture Partners member of the Investment Committee who serves as the contact between the nonprofit Executive Director and Social Venture Partners.
+Each finalist is assigned a Liaison, a member of our Investment Committee who serves as the contact between the nonprofit Executive Director and Social Venture Partners.